CGAL/cgal-web/_posts/2025-05-22-Surface_remeshing.md

 <p>When many triangles are used to describe a planar region of a model, one might wish to simplify
 the mesh in this region to use as few elements as possible, possibly even a single large polygonal face.
-This can be achieved using the new function
+This can be achieved using the function
 <a href="https://doc.cgal.org/6.1/Polygon_mesh_processing/group__PMP__meshing__grp.html#ga7fca6fa2db94560ab6d32e6a77fc35b6">CGAL::Polygon_mesh_processing::remesh_planar_patches()</a>.
 This function performs a detection of the planar regions using geometric predicates for coplanarity and collinearity checks.</p>